vcknight-ctrl/Synthify/README.md

 ## Contributing

-We welcome contributions to Synthify!
 If you find any bugs or have ideas for new features, please open an issue or submit a pull request.
 Your input is invaluable to the growth of this project.